 "So, I hope it's OK if at once I am very angry for the women he wronged and the culture that enabled it, and sad because he's my friend," she said.
 "I believe with all my heart that this moment in time is essential.
 It's vital that people are held accountable for their actions, no matter who they are."

 Silverman didn't owe us an explanation about her friendship with Louis C.K., and she certainly wasn't obligated to share her feelings about his disturbing actions.
-But, I'm glad that she did, because her monologue was more relatable for many people than she might ever realize.
+But, I'm glad that she did, because her monologue was more relatable for many people than she might ever realise.